Malibu Boats Stock Is Believed To Be Significantly Undervalued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-Malibu Boats has a cash-to-debt ratio of 0.14, which ranks worse than 82% of the companies in Vehicles & Parts industry.
-Based on this, GuruFocus ranks Malibu Boats's financial strength as 6 out of 10, suggesting fair balance sheet.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Malibu Boats has a cash-to-debt ratio of 0.14, which is worse than 82% of the companies in Vehicles & Parts industry.
+GuruFocus ranks the overall financial strength of Malibu Boats at 6 out of 10, which indicates that the financial strength of Malibu Boats is fair.
 This is the debt and cash of Malibu Boats over the past years:

 Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
 Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 Malibu Boats has been profitable 6 over the past 10 years.
 Over the past twelve months, the company had a revenue of $677.6 million and earnings of $3.4 a share.
 Its operating margin is 14.30%, which ranks better than 90% of the companies in Vehicles & Parts industry.
 Overall, the profitability of Malibu Boats is ranked 7 out of 10, which indicates fair profitability.
 This is the revenue and net income of Malibu Boats over the past years: